 An essential part of a general-purpose computer utility system is a set of protection mechanisms which control the transfer of information among the users of the utility.
-The Multics system\, a prototype computer utility, serves as a useful case study of the protection mechanisms needed to permit controlled sharing of information in an on-line, general-purpose, information-storing system.
+The Multics system\, a prototype computer utility, serves as a useful case study of the protection mechanisms needed to permit controlled sharing of information in an on-line, generalpurpose, information-storing system.
 This paper provides a survey of the various techniques currently used in Multics to provide controlled sharing, user authentication, inter-user isolation, supervisor-user protection, user-written proprietary programs, and control of special privileges.

-Controlled sharing of information was a goal in the initial specifications of Multics[8, 11], and thus has influenced every stage of the system design, starting with the hardware modifications to the General Electric 635 computer which produced the original GE 645 base for Multics.
-As a result, information protection is more thoroughly integrated into the basic design of Multics than is the case for those commercial systems whose original specifications did not include comprehensive consideration of information protection.
+As will be seen, controlled sharing of information was a goal in the initial specifications of Multics, and thus has influenced every stage of the system design, starting with the hardware modifications to the General Electric 635 computer which produced the original GE645 base for Multics.
+As a result, information protection is more thoroughly integrated into the basic design of Multics than is the case in many commercial systems whose original specifications did not include comprehensive consideration of information protection.